JohnFrngs/Networking/README.md

 # Cisco Networking Labs

-> **Academic context:** These labs were completed as coursework assignments for the *Computer Networks* course of the MSc in Informatics at the University of Piraeus.
+> **Academic context:** These labs were completed as coursework assignments.
 Despite their academic origin, they cover real-world networking concepts implemented hands-on in Cisco Packet Tracer v6.2.

 ***